DETERMINED TO MAKE A DIFFERENCE

 We separate the clinical and operational sides of our business via our Clinical Advisory Board which helps make clinical decisions.
 We also measure success with key performance indicators.

 In select locations, the skin cancer services are complemented by general dermatology and anti-ageing treatments, providing a comprehensive approach to looking after our patients' skin health.
 The team offers a one-stop destination for most medical and aesthetic skin needs, managing sun damage, ageing, rosacea, acne, scarring, and other skin conditions.
-Treatments include anti-wrinkle injections, dermal fillers, PRP therapy, Dermapen needling, medi-aesthetic peels, LED light therapy, and microdermabrasion.
+Treatments include anti-wrinkle injections, dermal fillers, Vampire facial/Liquid-gold facelift therapy, Dermapen needling, medi-aesthetic peels, LED light therapy, and microdermabrasion.